thisis-nkul/ndlib/README.md

 ## HOW TO INSTALL
-There's no need because because TF and PyTorch are already out there showing off the best of their capabilities.
+There's no need because TF and PyTorch are already out there showing off the best of their capabilities.
 ##### But still if you wanna try this(at your own risk) here's how to do it:
 - If you just want to use ndlib:
     - clone/download this repo to your local PC